Home / Life Insurance / Articles / Tax Savings / Comprehensive Guide to Taxation on 'Income from Other Sources' in India

 Income from Intellectual Property Transfer: If you transfer the rights to your intellectual property, such as patents, copyrights, or trademarks, the consideration received is taxable under this head.

-Income from Lease: Lease income, such as income from leasing machinery, equipment, or land, is classified under this head for taxation.
+Income from Lease: Lease income, such as leasing machinery, equipment, or land, is classified under this head for taxation.

 Earnings from Digital Platforms: Income earned by content creators, influencers, or individuals on digital platforms is considered under this category.